smarr/ReBench/docs/config.md

 For this purpose, build commands are considered the same when they have the same command and location (based on simple string comparisons).

+Commands are executed with an environment managed by ReBench.
+The environment starts empty, but can be added to using the [`env`](#env) directive.
+This means that environment variables in the parent environment are **not** inherited.
+Note that when the environment is empty, this does not necessarily mean that the executor's environment will be truly empty.
+The exact behaviour is dependent on the underlying system.

+Build operations are executed directly, without using a shell.

 Example: